 Our qualified lawyers are based across the UK so no matter where you are we can help.
 We’ll give you transparent fees to suit your budget and update you as we go so there are no surprises.

+Our specialist employment solicitors can guide you through the process of terminating an employee to minimise the risk of unfair or wrongful dismissal claims.
 Contact our team today to discuss your situation on 01142 781 629 or fill out our enquiry form and we’ll set up a meeting.